whitneyburton/portfolios/students/1602/ashwin-rao/20160429-ashwin-rao-m2.markdown

 I participated in the hackathon, during which we implemented the majority of the functionality for this app.
 My committed participation during the early weeks of the module contributed to our momentum and later success.

 As a result of my participation, especially during the hackathon, I was introduced to javascript concepts that will help me in later modules.
 Also, working alongside instructors was an invaluable experience of learning how advanced developers introduce themselves to new languages and frameworks.

-#### Extra-Turing Involvement

-* participated in video interview with 8th grade students on Mar 25, 2016